symfony/symfony-docs/cookbook/assetic/yuicompressor.rst

 Minified JavaScripts and Stylesheets are very difficult to read, let alone debug.
 Because of this, Assetic lets you disable a certain filter when your application is in debug mode.
-You can do this be prefixing the filter name in your template with a question mark: ``?``.
+You can do this by prefixing the filter name in your template with a question mark: ``?``.
 This tells Assetic to only apply this filter when debug mode is off.